 My Recommendations

-Top tier - best quality
+Top resources - best quality

 - The Pragmatic Engineer - it exists in both free and paid version, and I can highly recommend the latter.
 At this point of time, I think it may be the highest quality newsletter for IT professionals on the web.
 What's important is that Gergely Orosz is a creator of the unique content, not merly aggregator of interesting links.